- Stephen Hopkins

-Taking a cue from Aliens, James Cameron’s sequel which epitomizes the idea that bigger is better when it comes to sequels (even though Ridley Scott’s original remains far superior), the sequel to Predator ups the ante not by expanding on the original, but by lifting ideas mostly straight from Aliens.
+Taking a cue from Aliens, James Cameron’s sequel, which epitomizes the idea that bigger is better when it comes to sequels (even though Ridley Scott’s original remains far superior), the sequel to Predator ups the ante not by expanding on the original, but by lifting ideas mostly straight from Aliens.
 Take the slaughterhouse sequence, where Keyes and his FBI goons attempt to infiltrate the Predator’s feeding ground, while remotely, FBI Agent Garber (Adam Baldwin) watches in shock as the Predator kills the other Agents.
 Harrigan, meanwhile, shouts at Garber to “get them out of there!”
-Sigourney Weaver’s Ripley did much the same to Lt. as they both watched on video the elite unit of Colonial Marines was attacked by Xenomorphs in Aliens.
+Sigourney Weaver’s Ripley did much the same to her superior as they both watched on video the elite unit of Colonial Marines being attacked by Xenomorphs in Aliens.
 And then there’s Predator 2’s hotshot cop Lambert, played with incomparable cockiness by Paxton, whose performance recalls his role as the whining Hudson in Aliens, all except for the “Game over, man!” defeatism when faced with death.

 The plotline of this sequel follows the original closely in its basic structure, in that the hero slowly discovers he’s being hunted and ultimately proves himself more capable than the alien Predator.
 Very little new information is communicated to the audience, aside from a new-fangled Predator gizmo or two.
 When, in the last five minutes, Harrigan chases down the Predator to its mother ship, he discovers that the alien hunters have been around for centuries, a reveal that offers nothing more than a “Huh, imagine that” reaction.
 The filmmakers were content to remain annoyingly faithful to the formula of the first, despite the changes in leading man and locale (the latter seemingly for the sole purpose of showing the Predator atop a skyscraper gargoyle, being struck by lighting with a victim’s spinal column in-hand).